 [Definition: resolve URI]

 A function (or action) that takes a URI string of the form xs:anyURI and returns the resource it identifies.
-If the URI is local (i.e., within an MPD) and the resource does not exist, then this function fails.
+If the URI is local (i.e., within an IEPD) and the resource does not exist, then this function fails.
 If a URI is remote or of unknown location (e.g., a URN), then this function (or action) may require human assistance to determine if a resource associated with the URI exists (pass) or not (fail).

 5.2.4.1.
-MPD URI Scheme (c:mpdURI)
+IEPD URI Scheme (c:iepdURI)

-To facilitate MPD sharing and reuse, the assignment of a URI (Uniform Resource Identifier) to an MPD is essential.
-This is enforced by the MPD catalog schema document Appendix A, MPD Catalog XML Schema Document, below.
-It is also important to ensure that an MPD URI is absolute.
+To facilitate IEPD sharing and reuse, the assignment of a URI (Uniform Resource Identifier) to an IEPD is essential.
+This is enforced by the IEPD catalog schema document Appendix A, IEPD Catalog XML Schema Document, below.
+It is also important to ensure that an IEPD URI is absolute.

 Rule 5-11.
-MPD URI Is Absolute
+IEPD URI Is Absolute

-[Rule 5-11] (WF-MPD) (Constraint)
+[Rule 5-11] (IEPD) (Constraint)

-In an MPD catalog document, the value of a c:mpdURI attribute of type xs:anyURI MUST match the production <absolute-URI> as defined by [RFC 3986 URI], §4.3, Absolute URI.
+In an IEPD catalog document, the value of a c:iepdURI attribute of type xs:anyURI MUST match the production <absolute-URI> as defined by [RFC 3986 URI], §4.3, Absolute URI.

-This rule implies that a URI assigned to an MPD must be valid.
-Furthermore, the entity (person or organization) assigning the MPD URI either (1) is the registrant of the domain name or namespace identifier, or (2) has authority from the registrant to assign this URI.
+This rule implies that a URI assigned to an IEPD must be valid.
+Furthermore, the entity (person or organization) assigning the IEPD URI either (1) is the registrant of the domain name or namespace identifier, or (2) has authority from the registrant to assign this URI.

-Examples of valid MPD URIs:
+Examples of valid IEPD URIs:

 http://example.gov/niem-iepd/prescription-monitoring-info-exchange/3.0/